open-craft/xblock-group-project-v2/docs/XBlocks.md

     * Completion criteria: completed when all the submissions are uploaded.
 Note that submissions are required on group basis rather than on individual basis, so all the students in the group get this stage completed as soon as any of them uploads last submission.
-It does not matter which student uploads the submission - all uploads count towards entire group progress.
+It does not matter which student uploads the submission - all uploads count towards the entire group's progress.
 * `Team Evaluation` - allows students to provide anonymous feedback to their teammates.
     * Settings - no stage-specific settings
     * Components:
         * `Teammate selector` - displays a list of teammates. **Required, one at most**
-        * `Grade Rubric Help Text` - static (developer-defined) help text instructing students to open Project Navigator Resources view to access group project documetns on grading.
+        * `Grade Rubric Help Text` - static (developer-defined) help text instructing students to open Project Navigator Resources view to access group project documents on grading.
 Help text contains a link that opens the view automatically.
         * `Review Question` - represents review question - see [Stage components](#stage-components) section for details
     * Completion criteria: completed when student provided answers to all required questions for all teammates.